-At December 31, 2023, the total undiscounted amount of estimated cash flows required to settle the provision for decommissioning liability for the West Hazel assets was \$417,134 (December 31, 2022 - \$417,134), \$259,666 of which represents the Company's 62.25% share of the decommissioning liability.
-During the year ended December 31, 2022, the Company was granted funding of up to \$200,000 from the Government of Saskatchewan through the Accelerated Site Closure Program ("ASCP").
-The Company incurred \$197,439 of eligible costs during 2022, \$123,217 of which represents the Company's 62.25% share.
-The Company also incurred cash costs of \$274,517 in 2022, \$170,887 of which represents the Company's 62.25% share, for a total of \$294,104 decommissioning costs settled during the year ended December 31, 2022.
-The provision is presented on an undiscounted basis as at December 31, 2023, as it has been estimated by management that the Company will incur remaining decommissioning liability costs during 2024 and 2025.
+At December 31, 2024, the total undiscounted amount of estimated cash flows required to settle the provision for decommissioning liability for the West Hazel assets was \$417,134 (December 31, 2023 - \$417,134), \$259,666 of which represents the Company's 62.25% share of the decommissioning liability.
+During the year ended December 31, 2024, it was determined it is unlikely the partners bearing the other 37.75% of the decommissioning liability will be able to pay their portion of the decommissioning liability.
+As a result, a change in the decommissioning estimate was made to record the full gross value of the estimated decommissioning liability as attributable to the Company.
+The provision is presented on an undiscounted basis as at December 31, 2024, as it has been estimated by management that the Company will incur remaining decommissioning liability costs during 2025.
+Based on this estimate, the Company's assets and liabilities of discontinued operations have been presented as current assets and liabilities as at December 31, 2024.

-18. SUBSEQUENT EVENTS
+19. SUBSEQUENT EVENTS

-Subsequent to December 31, 2023:
+The following events occurred subsequent to December 31, 2024: